aturner-epcc/green-software-hpc/episodes/measurement.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- The GHG protocol is a metric for measuring an organization's total carbon emissions and is used by organizations all over the world.
+- The GHG protocol is a metric for measuring an organisation's total carbon emissions and is used by organisations all over the world.
 - The GHG protocol puts carbon emissions into three scopes.
-Scope 3, also known as value chain emissions, refers to the emissions from organizations that supply others in a chain.
-In this way, one organization's scope 1 and 2 will sum up into another organization's scope 3.
+Scope 3, also known as value chain emissions, refers to the emissions from organisations that supply others in a chain.
+In this way, one organisation's scope 1 and 2 will sum up into another organization's scope 3.
-- Calculating software-driven emissions using the GHG protocol is possible but can be difficult for open-source software.
+- You can use the GHG protocol to estimate your emissions from HPC system use but it requires access to good quality information from the HPC systems you are using.
-- The SCI is a metric designed specifically to calculate software emissions and is a rate rather than a total.
+- The SCI is a metric designed specifically to calculate software emissions and is a rate rather than a total and can be useful for RSEs or researchers who develop software to help them estimate emissions from the software they produce.
-- The functional unit of measurement is not prescribed in the SCI and you should choose something that reflects your application.

 ::::::::::::::::::::::::::::::::::::::::::::::::::